tw4452852/totorow/app/posts/Read Revel-Router.md

 	constraint *regexp.Regexp
 }
 ~~~
-- name: is the var group in argsPattern
+- name: is the var group in `argsPattern`
-- constraint: is the pattern group in argsPattern
+- constraint: is the pattern group in `argsPattern`

-The next step is to generate pathPattern, due to the above work, it just group name according to the
+The next step is to generate `pathPattern`, due to the above work, it just group name according to the
 var name in url regexp

 ~~~ {prettyprint linenums:95}